Hong Kong: Fire at World Trade Centre leaves more than 100 trapped on roof

 The fire has been classed as a level three incident, with five being the most severe.

-The blaze at the 38-storey World Trade Centre on Gloucester Road was first reported at 12.37pm.
+The blaze at the 38-storey World Trade Centre on Gloucester Road was first reported at lunchtime.